QuentindiMeo/goodnight.py/README.md

 - **General**

 Your preferences are automatically saved upon the first launch unless specified otherwise *(see above: -i)*.
-A file named "source.log" serves as the default source file for fragments and emoji, you may create your own *(see above: -s)*.
+A file named [source.log](./source.log) serves as the default source file for fragments and emoji, you may create your own *(see above: -s)*.
+If nicknames are provided in the source file, they will override the --for-whom option.
 As Ctrl+D cannot be caught in this script, you can use Ctrl+C to exit the script at any time.

 ## Compatability